Skilled Regional Nominated (Provisional) (Subclass 489) visa and Skilled Nominated (Subclass 190) visas

 |Family composition||Minimum value of net assets|

 You must provide a list of all your financial assets in Australian dollars.
 You must provide evidence of those assets.
-For example, certified copies of bank statements, share certificates, property valuations and jewellery evaluations.
+For example, clear colour copies of bank statements, share certificates, property valuations and jewellery evaluations.

 Your commitments if the Northern Territory Government nominates you

 When you accept a nomination from Australia's Northern Territory (NT) Government you are agreeing to do all of the following:

 - live and work in the NT in your skilled occupation or a closely related skilled occupation for at least two years from when your visa is granted or from when you arrive in the NT